-comScore report shows Android nipping at Apple's heelsAlex Wagner - Deputy Managing Editor, News Desk
+comScore report shows Android nipping at Apple's heelsAlex Wagner - Editorial Director of News and Content

 We know that the Motorola DROID is No. 1 out of all Android phones, but how popular is the OS itself compared to its competitors?
 According to the latest comScore report, it's doing pretty well.
 For the three-month period of July 2010 to October 2010, Android gained 6.5 percent to finish in third place, right behind Apple and its 24.6 percent share of the market.
 RIM is holding steady in the top position with 35.8 percent of the market, but they did lose 3.5 percent between July and October.
 Rounding out the top five we've got Microsoft and Palm with 9.7 percent and 3.9 percent, respectively.